-Forty seven of my years have passed and while I have achieved so much, there is a lot more I want to do.
+Forty-seven of my years have passed and while I have achieved so much, there is a lot more I want to do.
 I think it’s rightly deserved, and healthily life-affirming, to celebrate this momentous occasion with one grand achievement leading up to it.
-Of course traveling is only one aspect of this game plan; it also includes working on my passion while I explore the world.
+Of course, travelling is only one aspect of this game plan; it also includes working on my passion while I explore the world.
 And if there was only one thing I could do to celebrate this grand milestone, I think celebrating the occasion in remembrance of my younger self is worth doing.

 There were obstacles that not only challenged my childhood dream, but my career, family, and spiritual life.
 You could say that I’ve diverged from my life path and my dream from time to time, but I’ve also found my way through it all here and there.
 Life was

 okay… I was doing what I was supposed to do: raising a wonderful family, making money, doing community work, etc. I was on the right track.